When you buy through our links, we may earn a commission. Learn more.

 Also, make sure your propane tanks aren’t being filled above 80% regularly.

-Propane dealers aren’t supposed to fill the tanks above 80% but it happens a lot because the seller is either trying to get more propane into the tank to sell or they think they are doing you a favor.
+Propane dealers aren’t supposed to fill the tanks above 80% but it happens a lot because the seller is trying to get more propane into the tank to sell or they think they are doing you a favor.

 See Also: How Does An RV Propane Regulator Work?